When to plant autumn flowering bulbs?

-Plant these bulbs in late summer to reap the rewards come September and October.
+Plant autumn bulbs in late summer to reap the rewards come September and October.
 Dahlia and Begonia lovers will be in their element this season, with a huge number of varieties favouring the autumn climate.

-Top tip for growing autumn flowering bulbs
+Top tip for growing autumn bulbs

 For the best results when planting bulbs, be sure to add compost on top of your bulb before you add the soil on top, then water well.